/user/kayd @ devops :~$ cat comprehensive-guide-to-jenkins-versions.md

 • Current: Jenkins 2.401.x (LTS) with Java 11

-• Key drivers: Java 11 end of support, stability, backward compatibility, minimal disruption
+• Key drivers: Java 11 and Java 17 end of support, stability, backward compatibility, minimal disruption

 The Jenkins version roadmap reveals important future directions that will influence upgrade planning.